How to Install Microsoft Edge on Debian 12/11/10

 If you prefer to try out the beta or dev (nightly) builds of Microsoft Edge, you can install them instead of the stable version.
 Note that these versions are not recommended for daily use, especially on a primary desktop or production server.
 They are intended for users who want to explore upcoming releases or live on the cutting edge.

-These versions do not replace the stable version, and they are installed separately.
-However, it is recommended to install only one version at a time.
+These versions do not replace the stable version and are installed separately.
+However, it is recommended that you install only one version at a time.

 To install the beta version of Microsoft Edge, run the following command: